 Following on from the Auckland Street Art post, I walked around the K’ Road area with a 2015 All Fresco Public Art Festival* map in hand.
 I couldn’t find all 10 new works and I think a couple may have been painted over, or I was looking in the wrong place.
 Here’s five I did find:

 The striking portrait by Owen Dippie is on the side of an apartment building on Canada Street (at the top of Upper Queen Street).
 You can see ‘Hine’ from the motorway, beats looking at the traffic that’s for sure.
-(Number … Read the rest
+(Number 6 on the map).… Read the rest

 It feels like the Christchurch inner city rebuild is starting to take shape.
 The Re:START container shopping centre now feels like the temporary shopping solution it was always meant to be and construction is going on all around its edges.
 The new bus interchange is fully operational and its facilities for cyclists (more below) help lay the foundations for a very bike friendly city, the city’s flat terrain is a bonus as well.

-The restored Isaac Theatre Royal has been open nearly a year and takes pride of place on Gloucester Street, the calendar is stacked with … Read the rest
+The restored Isaac Theatre Royal has been open nearly a year and takes pride of place on Gloucester Street, the calendar is stacked with events for November. … Read the rest

 Artist Owen Dippie (OD)* is packing up his spray cans and relocating to Auckland.
 He has left his mark on many walls in the Bay of Plenty, but especially down Ashworth Lane in Mount Maunganui, the location of his soon to close studio, shop and gallery.